Web Applications

 scp -P42222 index.html <username>@webik.ms.mff.cuni.cz:public_html/

-You can save configuration to ~/.ssh/config:
+On your machine, you can save configuration to ~/.ssh/config:

 Host webik